Broadspeed: History

 Ralph Broad began racing in 1955, when he was in his late twenties.
 In 1959, he bought an early BMC Mini and immediately began to see success racing it, which helped him to sell racing conversion packages to other Mini owners.
 This arrangement developed into the 1962 establishment of Team Broadspeed, for which Broad himself remained one of the drivers.
 The Broadspeed cars were often seen as being competitive with the factory works Coopers, especially at the hands of John Fitzpatrick, who had become the team's top driver.

 In 1965, Broadspeed began to transition its support from BMC to Ford products after Broad was approached by Ford with an offer to begin campaigning the Ford Anglia, and later the Escort.
 In 1971, John Fitzpatrick would win four British Touring Car Championship races in a Broadspeed Anglia.
-Eventually, the company was also offering engineering consultancy work that led to such creations as a turbocharged version of the Essex V6 engine, which appeared in the TVR M Series.
+Eventually, the company also offered engineering consultancy work that led to such creations as a turbocharged version of the Essex V6 engine, which appeared in the TVR M Series.
 This turbocharged engine was also used in the Broadspeed Bullitt, which was a modified Ford Capri Mk I. Broadspeed became reacquainted with BMC in 1974, by which time the manufacturer had become part of British Leyland.
 Driver Andy Rouse then won the manufacturer's title in a Triumph Dolomite Sprint.

 In 1975, Broad got a contract to prepare Jaguar XJ Series II V12 Coupes for entry in the Group 2 class of the European Touring Car Championship.
 Despite being well-driven by Andy Rouse and Derek Bell, they were not competitive with the much lighter BMW 3.0L CSL.
 For financial reasons, British Leyland elected to discontinue support for the Jaguar racing entries in the ETCC, and in 1977 Ralph Broad sold Broadspeed to a former Mini-racing colleague before retiring to Portugal.

 While living in Portugal, Broad worked for Fogo Montanha, a manufacturer of woodburning stoves.
 He died on 17 September 2010.